-To avoid damaging the porcelain enamel surface of the cooktop and to prevent it from becoming dull, sauerkraut, fruit juices, etc.) or foods with high sugar content could cause a dull spot if allowed to set.
+To avoid damaging the porcelain enamel surface of the cooktop and to prevent it from becoming dull, clean up spills right away.
+Foods with a lot of acid (tomatoes, sauerkraut, fruit juices, etc.) or foods with high sugar content could cause a dull spot if allowed to set.